 These mics require more power than what are called "USB mics" and so you will also need a USB mixer.
 The mixer provides the power (called "phantom power") and connects the microphone to your computer.
 In other words, it sits in between the microphone and your computer.
 An XLR cable connects the microphone to the mixer, and a USB cable connects the mixer to your computer.
 The mixer will also have it's own power cable that plugs into any wall outlet.
 So you generally can NOT simply use an XLR-to-USB adapter, unless it provides 48V phantom power for condenser microphones.
 And such adapters are generally as expensive as mixers, so you're better off simply buying a mixer.

-USB mixers: Behringer XENYX502 5-Channel Mixer ($45) or the Focusrite iTrack Solo, which will work from iPad/Mac/PC ($80) or the Behringer Xenyx Q502USB with on-board compression ($60).
+The Behringer XENYX502 5-Channel Mixer ($39) provides a lower phantom power voltage, but will still work adequately for voice recording even on most mics that list 48v as a requirement. or the Focusrite iTrack Solo, which will work from iPad/Mac/PC ($75) or the Behringer Xenyx Q502USB with on-board compression ($55).
 If your mixer has on-board compression, remember to turn it off when testing your setup!
 (Only the Q502USB listed above has on-board compression.)

 An FET condenser mic (also sometimes called capacitor mic) with good transformer coupled FET (solid state) circuitry can be as warm sounding as any tube condenser mic.
 (Note also that you need to warm up a tube mic for up to an hour before it will produce consistent sound).
 Most mics here are FET with capacitor-based elements for warmer, brighter and bigger sound than electret-based elements.